 The process of resolving a homeowner association dispute can be complicated and arduous, and that's why it's best to consult with an attorney to determine your best course of action.

-Plaintiff in this case is a 77-year-old former Marine who is totally and permanently disabled due to injuries incurred during his military service, which included rescuing orphans and nuns from the Rwandan genocide.
-He said he needed to be able to use the pool to exercise his limbs, which had become damaged as a result of a crash in a jet.
+The plaintiff in this case is a 77-year-old former Marine who is totally and permanently disabled due to injuries incurred during his military service, which included rescuing orphans and nuns from the Rwandan genocide.
+He said he needed to be able to use the pool to exercise his limbs, which had become damaged as a result of a jet crash.
 However, the chairlift that allowed him to get in the pool had been broken for years, even after he made numerous requests to fix it.
-Then even after it was fixed, plaintiff was required to get the battery from out of a locked storage shed, which he couldn't do because of his disabilities.
+Then even after it was fixed, the plaintiff was required to get the battery from out of a locked storage shed, which he couldn't do because of his disabilities.

 On one occasion while trying to do this, his foot got stuck between the footrest and the wall of the pool, causing him severe pain with no help.

 Part of the mediation deal is that in addition to the settlement, he'll also be able to sue for personal injuries, an option he and his wife are exploring.